 The change in treatment process is recommended by the North Carolina Department of Environmental Quality and is standard practice among water providers, including neighboring utilities.

 To ensure chlorine reaches all 400 miles of water pipes across Chapel Hill and Carrboro, OWASA will “flush” the system.
 This involves releasing water from fire hydrants in the service area.
 Flushing may cause some discoloration in water.
 If discoloration occurs, run the water for a few minutes until it becomes clear.
 If the discoloration does not clear after a few minutes, please call OWASA at 919-968-4421.

 Throughout the change, water will remain safe to drink.
-We do understand, however, that some customers may wish to neutralize the chlorine taste.
+Some customers, however, may wish to neutralize the chlorine taste.
 To do so, customers can consider storing water in an open container in the refrigerator; chlorine taste and odor will dissipate over time.
 Customers can also add a few lemon slices to the tap water; the lemon has ascorbic acid, which neutralizes chlorine.
 Some home filters also use activated carbon to reduce the taste and odor.
 Lastly, customers can also boil water for one minute and the chlorine will evaporate.

-For more information, contact OWASA Communications Specialist Blake Hodge via email or call 919-537-4236.
+For more information, contact OWASA Water Supply and Treatment Manager Monica Dodson via email or call 919-537-4205.